Hello.

-With children, any medical issue or condition causes concern, but when your child has a seizure - it is especially frightening.
-Children deserve an environment that is totally focused on their care and their specific needs.
-With our young patients, we know any pediatric condition or childhood health issue can significantly impact growth and development.
-Our team of pediatric epilepsy specialists at Arkansas Children’s is only focused on the care for children so we know how to help any of their unique needs.
+Any medical issue or condition causes concern with children, but it is especially frightening when your child has a seizure.
+Children deserve an environment that focuses on their care and their specific needs.
+We know any pediatric condition or childhood health issue can significantly impact growth and development with our patients.
+Our team of pediatric epilepsy specialists at Arkansas Children’s focuses on the care of children, so we know how to help any of their unique needs.

-Our team of experts is skilled in the diagnosis and treatment of disorders of the central and peripheral nervous system.
+Our team of experts is skilled in diagnosing and treating disorders of the central and peripheral nervous system.
 Each child has unique growth patterns and progresses at an individualized pace, so seeing a pediatric specialist sooner - with the multidisciplinary clinical support that only a children’s hospital can provide – can make a real difference in your child’s future.

 A Level 4 program that’s exploring new frontiers for your child.
 It might surprise you to know that most epilepsy is treatable.
 Especially at Arkansas Children’s, a designated Level 4 Epilepsy Center, where board-certified specialists deliver some of the most advanced care in the world.
 That means we’re giving children the greatest chance at a life that’s not defined by epilepsy.
 So, if your child has been diagnosed, count on nationally leading care close to home.

 Mild seizures can affect attention or the ability to process information.
-With more complex cases of epilepsy, a profound effect can be seen on growth and development milestones as the frequency or severity of seizures to continue or worsen.
-Specialized care provided by experts that focus on a specific medical disorder such as epilepsy can fundamentally change the short and long term quality of life for patients.
+With more complex cases of epilepsy, a profound effect can be seen on growth and development milestones as the frequency or severity of seizures continues or worsens.
+The specialized care provided by experts that focus on a specific medical disorder such as epilepsy can fundamentally change patients' short and long-term quality of life.
 By bringing your child to the right place earlier for evaluation and treatment plans, the effects of epilepsy on growth and development are addressed as soon as possible.
-With the help of medication therapy, surgical correction or other advanced care, in many cases, seizures can be controlled.
+With the help of medication therapy, surgical correction, or other advanced care, seizures can be controlled in many cases.

 Epileptologists Provide Advanced Care for Epilepsy Patients

 Our board-certified pediatric neurologists and neurosurgeons have advanced training in the care of epilepsy for children.
-Called epileptologists, our pediatric epilepsy specialists are neurologists that have extra specialized training in the medical, psychological, social and educational issues that can be involved with children with epilepsy.
-By focusing on this clinical specialty, their experience and expertise allow them to better determine an accurate diagnosis and the optimum treatment plan.
+Called epileptologists, our pediatric epilepsy specialists are neurologists who have extra specialized training in the medical, psychological, social, and educational issues involved with children with epilepsy.
+Focusing on this clinical specialty, the experience of our epileptologists allows them better to determine an accurate diagnosis and the optimum treatment plan.

 At Arkansas Children’s, we know that a child’s primary care physician has the best understanding of each child’s individual health history, including growth and development milestones.
 If your patient needs diagnosis or treatment for any disorders of the central and peripheral nervous system, including specialized epilepsy care, our team is here to help.
 With specially trained epileptologists and skilled neurosurgeons, if surgical intervention is the right treatment option, our team is here to assist in short-term or long-term care management.